minetest-mods/customnode/README.md

 ## customnode.add_nodes_from_textures(def)
   - def.descr_prefix - prefix added to all generated node descriptions.
 If not defined the modname will be used
   - def.check_prefix - Additional prefix if not all textures should be processed
-  - def.add_stairs_slabs - Adds stairs and slabs for nodes with specific variants.
-Default value is "brick,cobblestone,ice,iron,sandstone,stone". false means disable, true means for all variants

 ## Textures name convention